What Do I Do After I Get a DUI?

 - Am I going to end up with a criminal record from my DUI?

-- Am I going to do jail time from my DUI?
+- Am I going to do jail time for my DUI?

 - Am I going to lose my license, or my driving privileges, from my DUI?